vitor251093/ObjectiveC_Extension/README.md

 +(BOOL)isSystemMacOsEqualOrSuperiorTo:(NSString*)version;
 ```

-Returns true if the user macOS version is equal or superior to the specified version.
+True if the user macOS version is equal or superior to the specified version.
 Requires non-sandboxed application.

 ```objectivec
 IS_SYSTEM_MAC_OS_10_7_OR_SUPERIOR